karola3vax/Source2-AntiWallHack/README.md

 ## ⚙️ Performance Tuning

 S2AWH is highly tunable.
+The amount of players on your server highly impacts the calculations of S2AWH thus degrading server performance.
 Use the following profiles to match your server capacity:

 | Profile | `UpdateFrequencyTicks` | `RevealHoldSeconds` | Use Case |
 | :--- | :---: | :---: | :--- |